Feriman22/portscan-protection/README.md

 ## How to update

-Run the script and choose "Update" or run with --update argument.\
-The script will automatically update itself after reboot.
-If you want to disable it, modify the 7th line in the script.
+The script will automatically update itself after reboot. *If you want to disable it, modify the 7th line in the script.*
+However to manually update, run the script and choose "Update the script" or run with --update argument like this:
+`portscan-protection.sh --update`
+or
+`/usr/local/sbin/portscan-protection.sh --update`

 ## The future